BelledonneCommunications/linphone-sdk/README.md

 * GPL third parties enabled means that the Linphone SDK includes GPL third parties like FFmpeg.
 If you choose this flavor, your final application **must comply with GPL in any case**.
 This is the default mode.

 * NO GPL third parties means that the Linphone SDK will only use non GPL code except for the code from Belledonne Communications.
-If you choose this flavor, your final application is **still subject to GPL except if you have a [commercial license from Belledonne Communications](http://www.belledonne-communications.com/products.html)**.
+If you choose this flavor, your final application is **still subject to the GPL except if you have a [commercial license from Belledonne Communications](http://www.belledonne-communications.com/products.html)**.

 To generate the a SDK without GPL third parties, use the `-DENABLE_GPL_THIRD_PARTIES=NO` option when configuring the project.